tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/07-10-ucl-connection.md

 To see how to create the Secret, see the [tutorial](../tutorials/01-90-configure-runtime-agent-with-compass.md).

 ## Connection Status

 The connection status is preserved in the [CompassConnection](../resources/06-20-compassconnection.md) custom resource (CR).
 This CR also stores the Connector URL and the Director URL.

-## Reconnecting Runtime Agent
+## Reconnecting

-If the connection with Compass fails, Runtime Agent keeps trying to connect with the token from the Secret.
+If the connection with UCL fails, Runtime Agent keeps trying to connect with the token from the Secret.
 If the connection is established successfully, Runtime Agent ignores the Secret until the connection is lost.

 To see how to reconnect Runtime Agent with Compass, see the [tutorial](../tutorials/01-100-reconnect-runtime-agent-with-compass.md).